AmrGanz/MGR/README.md

 - Ability to use the mouse
 - Read a MG that is generated from multiple images
 - Descrypt Secrets, and MachineConfigs
+- Color coding is now working with some options
+- Show cluster's configurations [Proxy, Oauth, ...]

 # To be added Features "TBA":